ArseniiRudenko/unity_serialize_interface/README.md

 # unity serialize interface
-Small adhoc class allowing to use interfaces as types and select implementation from ui.
+Small adhoc class allowing to use interfaces as fileds in Unity and select implementation from ui.

 ## How to use